 There’s no single test for diagnosing autism spectrum disorder (ASD) in children and teenagers.
 Instead, diagnosis is based on:

-- watching how your child plays and interacts with others – that is, how your child is developing now
+- watching how your child interacts with others – that is, how your child is developing now

 - interviewing you

 - reviewing your child’s developmental history – that is, how your child has developed in the past.

 Diagnosis usually involves many specialists and professionals testing and assessing your child – this is called a multidisciplinary assessment.
 When lots of specialists work with your child, it gives your child the best chance of an accurate diagnosis.
 It also helps to develop the best treatment plan.

 A multidisciplinary team will usually include a paediatrician or child psychiatrist, a psychologist and a speech pathologist.
 It might also include other professionals, like an occupational therapist.